Careless Whisper: Critical reception

-In 2016, Rolling Stone named "Careless Whisper" Michael's second-best song, describing it as "a soulful, saxophone-laden ballad.
+In 2016, Rolling Stone named "Careless Whisper" Michael's second-best song, describing it as "a soulful, saxophone-laden ballad."
 In 2021, Alexis Petridis of The Guardian named it Michael's fifth-best song, writing: "It's a brilliant pop song [...] and, in 'guilty feet have got no rhythm', it boasts one of the great once-heard-never-forgotten lyrics."
 Amy Hanson of AllMusic said it was "perfect for dance floor canoodling ...
 'Careless Whisper' touched fans and passive listeners alike to become one of, if not the only, love songs of 1985."
-Michael wrote in 1991 that it "was not an integral part of my emotional development [...]
+Michael wrote in 1991 that it "was not an integral part of my emotional development ...
 It disappoints me that you can write a lyric very flippantly—and not a particularly good lyric—and it can mean so much to so many people.
 That's disillusioning for a writer."

 Music video

-The music video (which uses the shorter single version instead of the full album version) was directed by Duncan Gibbins (who previously directed "Wake Me Up Before You Go-Go") and shows the guilt felt by a man (portrayed by Michael) over an affair, and his acknowledgement that his partner (Lisa Stahl) is going to find out.
+The music video (which uses the shorter single version instead of the full album version) was directed by Duncan Gibbins (who previously directed "Club Tropicana") and shows the guilt felt by a man (portrayed by Michael) over an affair, and his acknowledgement that his partner (Lisa Stahl) is going to find out.
 Madeline Andrews-Hodge plays the woman who lures George away.
 It was filmed on location in Miami, Florida, in February 1984 and features such locales as Coconut Grove and Watson Island.
 The final part of the video shows Michael leaning out of a top floor balcony of Miami's Grove Towers.

-A first original version of the video was edited with the Jerry Wexler 1983 version, and featured Ridgeley in a cameo, handing over a letter to a dark-haired Michael.
-This version had a more detailed storyline but was re-edited later.

 Filming took place in and around hotels and marinas in Coconut Grove, Miami.
 According to Napier-Bell, Michael was unhappy with the rushes from the first day's filming, feeling his hair looked "dreadful ...
 Too long.
 Too posey.
 Too poofy."
 He had his sister, Melanie, flown to Miami to cut it and the first day's filming was reshot, sending the video £17,000 over budget and triggering coverage in the British tabloids.
 According to the producer Jon Roseman, the production was "a fucking disaster".
 According to Michael's co-star, Lisa Stahl, the kissing scene had to be reshot after footage was lost.
 The video was uploaded to YouTube in 2009 and reached one billion views in March 2023.